sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 In Figure 5, A, we verify that there is a correlation between hard caricature recognition and the degree of shape bias over common objects (Pearson
-score: $0.68$).
+correlation: $0.68$).
 This is higher than the correlation with hard object recognition ($0.
 56$).
 We also find that language is not a mandatory component of the shape bias as ID models seem to classify object based on shapes.
 In particular, DinoV2 shows a similar degree of shape bias as vision-language or supervised models.
 This is interesting because developmental studies clearly found